vavrek/oa-arch/README.md

 Written in Python, Open Assistant uses a number of shell scripts, and is able to function offline.

-Internet access is only needed for updating a commands file (language model) and for downloading information, such as news or weather.
+Internet access is only needed to update the language model when the commands file is changed and for downloading information, such as news or weather.

-Vocal recordings will never leave the machine.
+Vocal recordings never leave the machine.

 ## Video Demonstrations
 Version 0.00: